Skip to content

 Can I get Vitamin D from food?

-Very few foods contain Vitamin D however these dietary sources such as eggs, milk and fatty fish do not provide sufficient levels of Vitamin D, therefore a supplement daily supplement is required between October to March.
+Very few foods contain vitamin D however these dietary sources such as eggs, milk and fatty fish do not provide sufficient levels of Vitamin D, therefore a supplement daily supplement is required between October to March.

 What’s the Government recommendation for Vitamin D intake?